 Increase Your Social Security Income

-One way to boost your retirement income is to focus on securing higher social security benefits.
+You can boost your retirement income with a focus on securing higher Social Security benefits.
 Here are a few suggestions:

 - Postpone collecting benefits.
 The longer you wait, the more you will collect.
 If you wait until age 70, you can collect almost $300 extra each month.
 However, there is no benefit for waiting after 70 to collect benefits.